cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

 published: true
 ---

-I started to consume and appreciate coffee after I moved to Sweden.
+I started to consume and appreciate coffee after I moved to Sweden in 2018.
-Coffee is a key part of the Swedish culture of _fika_, and it's used as a tool to combat the dark winter ~~days~~ months.
+Coffee is a key part of the Swedish culture of _fika_, and it's used as a way to combat the dark winter ~~days~~ months.
 For years, I've been considering the idea of buying a fancy coffee machine.
 You know, like those that grind different beans to make various types of coffee brews.
 My main motivation was to save time while having a wider range of coffee choices.